-The Vann Center hosts an expert panel discussion on "Ethics in the Media," featuring: David Boraks, Editor of DavidsonNews.net; Glenn Burkins, Editor of QCityMetro.com; Stuart Watson, Investigative Reporter for WCNC-TV in Charlotte; Rafael Prieto Zartha, Editorial Director, Qué Pasa Mi Gente, Charlotte; and Candace Cummins Gauthier, Professor of Philosophy and Religion, UNC Wilmington; moderated by Dr. Perry; part of the Lecture Series on Ethics in Professional Life, funded by the Richard Davoud Donchian Foundation.
+The Vann Center hosts an expert panel discussion on "Ethics in the Media," featuring: David Boraks, Editor of DavidsonNews.net; Glenn Burkins, editor of QCityMetro.com; Stuart Watson, investigative reporter for WCNC-TV in Charlotte; Rafael Prieto Zartha, editorial director, Qué Pasa Mi Gente, Charlotte; and Candace Cummins Gauthier, professor of philosophy and religion, UNC Wilmington; moderated by Dave Perry; part of the Lecture Series on Ethics in Professional Life, funded by the Richard Davoud Donchian Foundation.
 (A video recording of that event is posted here.)
 Betsy Gammon and Gloria Bui, both members of the Davidson College class of 2014, are awarded Vann Fellowships for Biomedical Ethics Research at the Mayo Clinic for the summer of 2013.

 Ethics Forums feature "Half the Sky: Turning Oppression into Opportunity for Women Worldwide" by New York Times columnist Nicholas Kristof, and "Business Ethics in Today's Global Economy" by Richard De George of the University of Kansas.
 On Reading Day, Vann Center staff team with student groups affiliated with Half the Sky and Amnesty International to write letters and collect petition signatures on behalf of prisoners of conscience and women's rights advocates.

 The Vann Center co-sponsors "What It Means: The 2012 Election and the Future of America" by New York Times columnist David Brooks.
 The Vann Center enhances its social media sites by adding videos, links, announcements, and photos; follow us on Facebook, Twitter, Pinterest, Vimeo, and Google+.